 Can you see proof of the tuner’s warranty?
 Don’t be fooled by a fake glossy booklet.
 Ask to see the details of the real warranty policy underwriter and again, call them directly if you are in any doubt.

 Can you see the training certificates of whoever will be carrying out the tuning service?
-You are looking for proof that they have been trained by a reputable company.
+You are looking for proof that a reputable company has trained them.
 They should also have been trained to an Institute of the Motor Industry (IMI) standard.